mmistakes/minimal-mistakes/_docs/09-layouts.md

   <figcaption>Example of custom sidebar content added as YAML Front Matter.</figcaption>
 </figure>

-**ProTip:** Custom sidebar content added to a post or page's YAML Front Matter will appear above the author profile if enabled with `author_profile: true`.
+**Note:** Custom sidebar content added to a post or page's YAML Front Matter will appear below the author profile if enabled with `author_profile: true`.
 {: .notice--info}

 ---